CleverRaven/Cataclysm-DDA/doc/MISSIONS_JSON.md

-`advice`             | If the player asks for advice on how to complete the mission, they hear this `inquire`            | This is used if the NPC asks the player how the mission is going `success`            | The NPC's response to a report that the mission was successful `success_lie`        | The NPC's response if they catch the player lieing about a mission's success `failure`            | The NPC's response if the player reports a failed mission.
+`advice`             | If the player asks for advice on how to complete the mission, they hear this `inquire`            | This is used if the NPC asks the player how the mission is going `success`            | The NPC's response to a report that the mission was successful `success_lie`        | The NPC's response if they catch the player lying about a mission's success `failure`            | The NPC's response if the player reports a failed mission.

 ### start